-Oscar, our 2020 Doggone it! photo contest winner, will remind customers to call 811.
+Finnegan, our 2022 Doggone it! photo contest winner, reminds customers to call 811 before starting any outdoor digging projects.

-Oscar takes digging seriously and so do we!
-He won this year’s "Doggone it!
+Finnegan takes digging seriously and so do we!
+He won our "Doggone it!
 Call 811 before you dig" contest.
-Peoples Gas customers submitted photos of their dogs digging in their yards, and the public voted to determine our 2020 safety "ambassadog."
+Peoples Gas customers submitted photos of their dogs digging in their yards, and the public voted to determine our safety "ambassadog."

-Look for Oscar on safe digging promotional and advertising materials throughout the year.
+Look for Finnegan on safe digging promotional and advertising materials throughout the year.

-can result in serious injuries, service disruptions and costly repairs when
+serious injuries, service disruptions and costly repairs when natural gas, electric,

-natural gas, electric, communications, water and sewer lines are damaged.
+communications, water and sewer lines are damaged.
+Calling 811 before any digging

-before any digging project saves you from the unnecessary risk that can lead to
+project saves you from the unnecessary risk that can lead to interrupted service,

 For Chicago locations: Call 811 Chicago at 811 or fill out a request online.